evidence-dev/evidence/sites/docs/pages/components/area-map.md

 name="link"
 options="URL"
 >
-URL to navigate to when a area is clicked.
+URL to navigate to when a area is double clicked.
 </PropListing>

 <PropListing